xiaoxianyu-office/mm/Mobs/Disguises.md

 Disguise:
   Type: pig
 ```
 You may also use in line conditions for the mobs disguise.
-For example from the orc shown earlier:
+For example from the skeleton shown earlier:
 ```
 SLSkelF:
   Type: ZOMBIE